aws-samples/aws-bootstrap-kit-examples/source/3-landing-page-cicd/README.md

 1. Execute `cdk-sso-sync cicd`

+### Step 2 - Customize the input parameters

-### Create a secret with your GitHub Personal Access Token in the CICD account
+#### Create a secret with your GitHub Personal Access Token in the CICD account

 When you have gone through the [SDLC Organization CDK app](../1-SDLC-organization/README.md) setup procedure, you have created a secret in AWS Secrets Manager in your main account to store your GitHub Personal Access Token.
 The secret is only accessible from the main account.